http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 territory of Afghanistan, in particular the Northern regions close to

-continued under the control of the Northern Alliance; and the difficulties in
+under the control of the Northern Alliance; and the difficulties in respect of

 advanced through successive U.S. administrations.
 Financial investments and